 In this Microsoft flow or Power automate tutorial we will discuss how to save my email attachments to a SharePoint document library Power Automate or flow.
+Let us see, a few examples of Power Automate save email attachment to SharePoint.

 Basically, it will save the attachments coming to my Office 365 email box.
 We will also see how to save email attachments from a particular person or from a particular email address to the SharePoint library through a flow.